CLINICAL WARRIORS BEAT FALCONS BY 83 RUNS

 ABOUT THE CARIBBEAN PREMIER LEAGUE

 First started in 2013, the Republic Bank Caribbean Premier League (CPL) is a franchise-based T20 format cricket tournament that combines two of the most compelling aspects of Caribbean life – dramatic cricket and a vibrant Carnival atmosphere.
-The 2025 tournament will take place from 14 August to 21 September.
-The broadcast and digital viewership in 2024 was 1.13billion to make it one of the most watched leagues in world cricket.
-Saint Lucia Kings are the current Republic Bank CPL champions, and the other franchise teams are Antigua & Barbuda Falcons, Barbados Royals, Guyana Amazon Warriors, St Kitts & Nevis Patriots and Trinbago Knight Riders.
+The broadcast and digital viewership in 2025 was 1.17 billion to make it one of the most watched leagues in world cricket.
+Trinbago Knight Riders are the current Republic Bank CPL champions, and the other franchise teams are Antigua & Barbuda Falcons, Barbados Tridents, Guyana Amazon Warriors, Jamaica Kingsmen, St Kitts & Nevis Patriots and Saint Lucia Kings.

-For further information please contact:
+For further information please contact media@cplt20.com

 Contact